adamsilver/fdpb/04-Login.md

 # A Login Form

-Having navigated the complex world of custom form controls in Chapter 3, we'll take this opportunity to improve a form that resides on pretty much every website.
+In chapter 3 *Book A Flight*, we *ahem*, navigated our way through the complicated world of custom form controls.
+I don't know about you, but I could certainly do with a break from that.
+And I can't think of a better way to do that, than with the inocuous and ubiquitous login form.

-Login forms are so , but have become trickier with the rise of social login.
-There are also common problems that too many login forms out their in the wild suffer from.
-We we want to do better and so we will.
+Most sites have login forms, and yet many of them suffer from the same common problems.
+Coupled with the rise of social login, login forms are an unnecessary source of friction for people.
+In this chapter, we're going to solve these problems and thus reduce friction.

 What it looks like: